ninja-group/minecraft/README.md

 Build or pull the docker image, `docker-compose up`, done.
 Though you may want to change the config in [`docker-compose.yml`](docker-compose.yml) first.

+If you want to add or remove any plugins, edit [`plugins.json`](plugins.json) before building.
+Make sure the `name` field matches the actual name for each plugin (case sensitive).

 ### Available options
 * Environment variables
   * `OPS`: space-separated list of users with op privileges.